 “Do the best you can until you know better; once you know better, do better.” – Maya Angelou

 Mark believes in life-long learning, so he continually works toward gaining knowledge to better his life and that of those around him.
 Along with his wife, Lisa, he is a co-founder and senior managing director of Lenity Financial, Inc., where he helps their clients attain their goals through solid financial planning and decision making.

 Along with obtaining a financial planning certificate from DePaul, Mark is a graduate of the Certified Investment Management Analyst® (CIMA®) Education Program from the University of Chicago Booth School of Business.
-He passed Level I of the Chartered Financial Analyst (CFA®) Program and is a Level II Candidate.
-Mark is considered an expert on exchange-traded funds and often speaks about the subject.
-Professional memberships include: Financial Planning Association (FPA®), and the Investment Management Consultants Association (IMCA®), where he is a member and ambassador.
+He passed Level I of the Chartered Financial Analyst (CFA®) Program.
+Mark is considered an expert on exchange-traded funds and often speaks about the subject and has been quoted in Financial Planning Magazine.
+Professional memberships include: Financial Planning Association (FPA®) and the Investments & Wealth Institute® formerly known as IMCA®.
 On a different note, Mark is a member of the Aircraft Owners and Pilots Association (AOPA™).

 If he isn’t coaching one of his children’s sporting teams, he chooses to spend his spare time reading or going for a jog; often at the family’s favorite Michigan getaway.
 As to a favorite quote from Mark; you’re likely to hear him say that “You can’t take advantage of an opportunity unless you know it exists.”

 You can only earn CFP® and CIMA® designations after you complete required college-level educational coursework and pass an exam, as well as finish at least three years of full-time relative experience.
 Additionally, an individual agrees to be bound by a strict code of ethics and pass a background check.
 Once earned, they must complete a requisite number of continuing education hours every two years to maintain their certification.